Shrines in Indiana such as churches, monasteries and other sites reflect the state’s religious roots and help groups connect spiritually

 Religious traditions have been a rock-solid foundation of Indiana life since the state’s founding, and today you can’t travel far without finding a shrine, temple, church or museum that shines a light on this faith-based heritage.
-Including such an attraction adds a touch of spirituality to your group itinerary and gives tour members a chance to reflect in peaceful surroundings a bit removed from the secular world.
+Including any of the shrines in Indiana as an attraction adds a touch of spirituality to your group itinerary and gives tour members a chance to reflect in peaceful surroundings a bit removed from the secular world.

 On the leafy campus of Saint Mary of-the-Woods College, a small Catholic school located 10 minutes from downtown Terre Haute, visitors learn about Indiana’s first saint and how she helped early pioneers as they struggled to establish communities in the wilderness.
 Saint Mother Theodore Guerin, born Anne-Therese Guerin in 1798 in France, and a group of Sisters of Providence were asked by the bishop of Vincennes to come to the American frontier to educate settlers and care for the sick.
 In 1841, under Mother Theodore’s leadership, they established the nation’s first Catholic academy for girls, now coeducational Saint-Mary-of-the-Woods College, and would go on to open other schools and to staff orphanages.
 Mother Theodore also set up two pharmacies, dispensing remedies based on her knowledge of herbal medicine.